 Investment portfolio options

 While you can’t choose exactly what stocks you’re investing in, you can choose between five different settings ranging from conservative to aggressive.
 This comes complete with projections based on a basic monthly contribution and target dates.
 You can also see the breakdown of the seven categories your money will be invested in: large company stocks, small company stocks, emerging market stocks, international large company stocks, real estate stocks, government bonds, and corporate bonds.
-More specifically each of these categories corresponds to a fund such as the Vanguard S&P 500 ETF (VOO) for large company stocks, the Vanguard Small-Cap ETF (VB) for small company stocks, among others.
-You can tap on each of these funds to view additional details on each, such as historical performance and year-to-date return.
+More specifically each of these categories corresponds to a fund such as the Vanguard S&P 500 ETF (VOO) for large company stocks, the iShares Core S&P Small-Cap ETF (IJR) for small company stocks, among others.
+You can tap on each of these funds to view additional details on each and can view prospectus information for each on Acorns’ site.

-In addition to round ups, Acorns also allows you to add extra funds whenever you want or even schedule additional deposits consistently.
-The app also offers a feature called Found Money.
-Akin to other cash back sites and apps like Ebates or Dosh, Found Money allows users to shop offers from various retailers and have a portion of their purchases added to their Acorns balance.
-For example, Acorns users can currently earn 5% back from Macy’s, 1.8% on Airbnb bookings, $100 back when they buy a Casper mattress, and much more.
-These Found Money offers can be an easy way to grow your investment balance, although I’ve found it best to compare these offers to Ebates and others, as it’s hard to know for sure which platform will have the best deal.
+In addition to Round Ups, Acorns also allows you to add extra funds whenever you want or even schedule additional deposits consistently.
+The app also offers a feature called “Earn” (formerly known as Found Money).
+Akin to other cashback sites and apps like Rakuten (Ebates) or Dosh, Eans allows users to shop offers from various retailers and have a portion of their purchases added to their Acorns balance.
+For example, Acorns users can currently earn 4% back from Uber Eats, up to 1.8% on Airbnb bookings, $75 back when they buy a Casper mattress, and much more.
+These Earn offers can be an easy way to grow your investment balance, although I’ve found it best to compare these offers to Rakuten and others, as it’s hard to know for sure which platform will have the best deal.